 He sensed the encouraging warmth of her hand on his back and felt buoyed, felt like he could truly be who he wanted to be.
 He rushed off to the drawing table in his room and spent hours drawing all the images that flooded his young mind.
 He remembered she had to take the pencils away from him and made him scurry off to bed that first night.
 He had never felt so connected to anything – to anyone – before, and the feeling washed over him like the waves he’d seen on the oceans of Naboo.

 He remembered other days with the sunny lady who took him by the hand, until he was too old for such things.
 She took him on speeder bike rides to parks and amusements, to concerts, plays, races, and every game of sport imaginable.
-She had been there for him, been his nanny, his teacher, his friend.
-She had been the counselor his parents had sought to help them make sense of their unusual son….
+She had been there for him, been there when his own mother hadn’t.

+ABY 34.
 Ren stood immobilized by the past.
-Only the gloved fingers of his right hand flexed and then straightened as if he were trying to reach something, trying to sense something through his fingertips.
+The gloved fingers of his right hand flexed and then straightened as if he were trying to reach something, trying to sense something through his fingertips.
 He didn’t react to the bootfalls echoing through the cavernous chamber behind him.